tangentsoft/pidp8i/doc/uwfocal-manual.md

 Note that the word `SET` (or its abbreviation `S`) is not optional as it is in some other languages.
 The flexible syntax employed by UWF makes it mandatory that every command begin with a command letter.
-One SET command, however, will process as many expression as can fit on a single line.
-The expressions should be separated by commas or spaces, for
+One SET command, however, will process as many expressions as can fit on a single line.
+The expressions should be separated by commas or spaces;
-instance:
+for instance:

     SET A=1,B=2,C=A+B